scarnecchia/qa-mil-package/docs/design-plans/2026-07-07-qa-mil-python-port.md

 ## Additional Considerations

-**Parity tolerance policy.** "Matches SAS output" needs a written policy before Phase 5: exact match on flag decisions and flagids; documented, reviewed mappings for type-level differences (SAS dates vs Arrow date32, trailing-blank padding from fixed SAS lengths, numeric missing vs null).
+**Parity tolerance policy.** "Matches SAS output" needs a written policy before Phase 5: exact match on flag decisions and flagids for applicable registered checks; documented, reviewed mappings for type-level differences (SAS dates vs Arrow date32, trailing-blank padding from fixed SAS lengths, numeric missing vs null); and documented, reviewed de-scopes for SAS-only semantics that do not survive the parquet contract.
+CheckID 102 is such a de-scope because SAS physical/input row order is not a stable parquet/DuckDB table invariant.
 Every accepted difference is recorded in the parity harness config, not waved through ad hoc.

 **Message-text fidelity.** SAS `cat()`/`put()` formatting in flag messages (e.g., mmddyy10. dates) must be reproduced exactly if downstream tooling parses messages; if nothing parses